 Frances practises Western herbal medicine in Bushey, Kings Langley, St. Albans and Watford in Hertfordshire and if appropriate, can offer consultations via Zoom.
-Find out more about what a herbalist does and call Frances to chat about a herbal medicine consultation.
+Find out more about what a herbalist does and call Frances for a chat about a Western herbal medicine consultation.

 A Reiki practitioner and teacher for over 19 years, Frances also has a keen interest in colour therapy and how on a subconscious level, we are drawn to and reject colours depending on what is happening in our lives.